 2. Asbestos and Lead-Based Paint Survey

-Please be advised, asbestos testing and abatement can take time, therefore the project proponent is advised to conduct the survey before applying for the permit.
+Please be advised, testing and abatement can take time, therefore the project proponent is advised to conduct the survey before applying for the permit.

-Asbestos and Lead-Based Paint Survey Requirements
+Asbestos and Lead-Based Paint Survey Requirements for all other projects:

 For definitions and applicability, see Subpart M – National Emission Standards for Asbestos.